JJEM-DE/SIoT/README.md

 # SIoT
 Code repo for SIoT project at Imperial.
-Collecting and visualising air quality and phone grysocope data.
+Collecting and visualising air quality and phone gyroscope data.

 Folder contents:
 - AirQuality: Scripts for collecting data from an SDS100 Nova sensor by a Raspberry Pi and uploading it to Google Sheets